spicybung/DragonFF-SB/README.md

 At the moment, only Renderware files are supported.
 Support for formats other than .dff is planned.

+**NOTE:** If you find this fork ahead of time, bravo.
+Have fun.

-**NOTE:** This public beta release of my DragonFF fork is unstable, it only works for SAMP/open.mp.
+**DOUBLE NOTE:** This public beta release of my DragonFF fork is unstable, it only works for SAMP/open.mp.

 ## Supported Features